-Succession certificate: This is perhaps the most important document you’ll need to stake claim to a deceased’s property.
-It also gives authority to a person to represent the deceased for collecting debts and securities.
-You have to move the high court or a magistrate’s court, along with supporting papers, to get the certificate.
+Succession certificate: This is perhaps the most important document you’ll need to stake a claim to a deceased’s property.
+It also gives authority to a person to represent the deceased in collecting debts and securities.
+You have to move to the high court or a magistrate’s court, along with supporting papers, to get the certificate.
 For immovable properties, documents like a gift deed may help.

 Bank accounts and death certificate: A certified copy of the municipal death certificate is required to access bank accounts with no nomination.
 The succession rule applies here as well.
 It’s advisable to register a nominee for bank accounts to avoid hassles in claiming the money of a deceased.